Railroad Keys

 In order to use the wide variety of locks that railroads used to secure switches, signals, buildings, and other facilities, employees were issued special keys.
 Such keys were carefully guarded and were carried at all times on the job.
 Losing a key was once considered grounds for instant dismissal, and the story goes that the wife of more than one railroad man would safeguard his keys while he was off the job lest he lose them at the local watering hole!
 Today, keys from long-gone railroads are much prized by collectors, with rare ones having substantial value.

 Railroad keys were typically made of brass.
 As with locks, there are different styles of keys, but the majority of railroad keys were of a standard size made to fit a switch lock, with the bit customized to fit the particular locks of each railroad.
 Typically, keys were marked with a railroad's name or initials An example is shown above right, marked for the Northern Pacific Railway and manufactured by Adams & Westlake.A number of manufacturers made keys for railroad use.
-Below we present a variety of key markings from different manufacturers, courtesy of Bill Kajdzik who kindly provided these digital scans.

 From left to right: Adams & Westlake Co.
 (Chicago), ARO, and C.T.
 Fraim (Lancaster, PA).